Medires Publishers - Article

 Botanical origin

 Botanical origin was determined based on Belay et al. [14], using pollen analysis.
-Accordingly, 10 g of honey was weighed using a centrifuge tube and dissolved in 20 ml of warm distilled water (20–40 0C).
+Accordingly, 10 g of honey was weighed using a centrifuge tube and dissolved in 20 ml of warm distilled water (20–40°C).
 The solution was centrifuged at 2060 g (3500 rpm) for 10 minutes, and the supernatant was decanted.
 Twenty ml of water was added again to completely dissolve the remaining sugar crystals and centrifuged at 2060 g (3500 rpm) for 5 minutes, and the supernatant was removed.
 The sediment was spread evenly using a sterile micro spatula on the microscope slide, and to dissolve some fat particles from the pollen grain, a drop of glycerin jelly was added and smeared to the cover slip, and the pollen grains were identified using a pollen atlas [3].
 The pollen count was done under a microscope (ZEISS, Germany).
 The frequency of occurrence was determined by counting 500 pollen grains from a single slide.
-Then, the pollen counts were converted into percent to calculate the relative dominance.
+Then, the pollen counts were converted into percentages to calculate the relative dominance.

-Physicochemical property
+Physicochemical property Moisture

-Sugars profile
+Sugar's profile

 Sugars were determined using high-performance liquid chromatography (HPLC-1260 Infinity Series, Agilent Technologies, Germany) equipped with a differential refractive index (DRI) detector AOAC [16].
-Glucose, Fructose, Sucrose, Maltose, and Turanose sugars were determined using high-performance liquid chromatography (HPLC) 1260 Infinity Series Agilent Technologies at an Ethiopian conformity assessment laboratory.
+Glucose, Fructose, Sucrose, maltose, and Turanose sugars were determined using high-performance liquid chromatography (HPLC) 1260 Infinity Series Agilent Technologies at an Ethiopian conformity assessment laboratory.
 The honey sample (5 g) was dissolved in a 25% methanol in water solution, and the solution was transferred and made into a 100 ml volumetric flask.
 The solution was filtered through a 0.45 μm syringe and injected into the HPLC.
-The separation was performed using an NH2 column (4.6 × 250 mm) (ZORBAX NH2) with a particle size diameter of 5 μm, and the column was kept at 30 0C.
-The mobile phase composition was 70
+The separation was performed using an NH₂ column (4.6 × 250 mm) (ZORBAX NH₂) with a particle size diameter of 5 μm, and the column was kept at 30°C. The mobile phase composition was 70.

 Antioxidant properties